aaronottinger/aaronottinger.github.io/classes/socialjustice/dice4040syllabus2021.md

 ### V	DESIGN MULTIMODAL PROJECTS: This outcome focuses on your ability to design socially responsible multimodal projects using digital rhetoric and audience engagement strategies.

 The Final Project for DICE4040 is a report and presentation for the community partner.
-This project will be a collaborative effort and the final result will involve a variety of modalities, media, genres that contribute to an overall narrative that is legible to a wider, non-academic audience.
+This project will be a collaborative effort and the final result will involve a variety of modalities, media, and genres that contribute to an overall narrative, legible to a wider, non-academic audience.

 ### VI	REFLECTION: This outcome focuses on your ability to reflect upon your own work, roles, values, and identities related to digital culture and engagement with social justice issues.